metacpan/metacpan-cpan-extracted/distros/X/XML-MyXML/README.md

 ## $obj->attr('attrname' \[, 'attrvalue'\])

 Gets/Sets the value of the 'attrname' attribute of the top element.
 Returns undef if attribute does not exist.
-If called without the 'attrname' paramter, returns a hash with all attribute => value pairs.
+If called without the 'attrname' parameter, returns a hash with all attribute => value pairs.
 If setting with an attrvalue of `undef`, then removes that attribute entirely.

 Input parameters and output are all in character strings, rather than octets/bytes.